wfriebel/game-of-thrones/README.md

-# Game of Thrones Deathpool
+# Thronesss!
+## The Fantasy Football Version of GOT